PROFILE

 Minister of Tourism and Sports--Temirkhan

-Minister of Economy and Budget Planning--Karim
+Minister of Economy and Budget Planning--Bakhyt

-Minister of Education and Science--Byrganym
+Minister of Education and Science--Zhanseit

 Minister of Environmental Protection--Nurlan